ons-cherif/Optimizing-a-Pipeline-in-Azure/README.md

 When we talk about using a parameter sampler, we need to highlight two steps:

    - **The hyperparameter type: Discrete or Continuous?** In our case, we used the discrete type because this project is about categorization.
-   - **The sampling type: Grid or Random or Bayesian sampling?**. <br> Based on the previous workshops, both grid and random yielded good results.
+   - **The sampling type: Grid or Random or Bayesian sampling?** Based on the previous workshops, both grid and random yielded good results.
 However, and because all our hyperparameters values are discrete, we must apply the grid sampling.<br>

 Regarding the definition of this project search space, I used  _C_ and _iter_max_ hyperparameters by creating for each a dictionary with the appropriate parameter expression.